 I am working with JSDoc 3.6.4 to document JavaScript library.
-I want to mark certain functions available for Pro version so I want to add a new JSDoc tag “@pro” to indicate a certain feature available in Pro version.
+I want to mark certain functions available for Pro version so I want to add a new JSDoc tag “@pro” to indicate that certain features available in Pro version.

-This requires creating a new JSDoc plugin “protag”.
+If we want to have a new tag supported, you may easily extend JSDoc by creating a new JSDoc plugin called “protag”.
 Create a file “protag.js” and place it under JSDOC_ROOT\plugins\ folder with following content.

 /**